to be announced

-Below are the Laws of the Barony of Castel Rouge, as approved by Folkmoot on January 16, 2011, and read into Baronial Court on January 29, 2011.
+Below are the Laws of the Barony of Castel Rouge, incorporating changes read into Baronial Court on May 30, 2015.

 The Barony of Castel Rouge is a chapter of the Society for Creative Anachronism, Inc. ("SCA").
 As such, it is subject to the laws, policies, and regulations of the SCA and the Kingdom of Northshield.
 In the event of a conflict, the laws of the SCA and the Kingdom shall take precedence over those of the Barony.

 As such, these Baronial Laws shall take precedence over the laws of any Canton or Village held under the Barony of Castel Rouge.

 These laws shall be published in the Baronial newsletter, and read aloud at Folkmoot at least once per year, and shall be kept posted on the Baronial web site.